 Collaboration with National Institutes of Statistics and Grassroots Organizations: As a result of its various activities during the year, WIEGO has formed strong alliances with the National Institutes of Statistics in Thailand, the Philippines, Indonesia, Kenya, and Mexico.
 In each case, local partners have been identified to assist in maintaining linkages.
 Collaboration with HomeNet has also been fostered through the work in Southeast Asia, as well as participation in the Mapping Workshop held in Leeds, U.K. in May 2000.
-This workshop has informed the WIEGO Statistics Programme in two ways: (a) HomeNet's knowledge and understanding of the situation of homeworkers needs to be used to better design official labour force surveys; and (b) the discussion on whether home-based workers should be classified as informal sector workers.
-The challenge is to distinguish between independent homeworkers as separate categories among, respectively, the self-employed and paid employees.
+This workshop has informed the WIEGO Statistics Programme in two ways: (a) HomeNet's knowledge and understanding of the situation of homeworkers needs to be used to better design official labour force surveys; and (b) the discussion on whether home-based workers should be classified as informal or formal sector is largely theoretical.
+It is clear that they should be classified as informal sector workers.
+The challenge is to distinguish between independent home-based workers and dependent homeworkers as separate categories among, respectively, the self-employed and paid employees.